pryme/PVT-app/src/notes_and_todo.md

                 * UID-timestamp (2nd key): JSON object string
     * What form for test data?:
         * {UID-timestamp: {UserInfo: {}, RTdata: {}, Analytics: {} }}
-* How does User ID get assigned first time?
-New account mechanism...
-    * AddNewUser component
-    * change test header to offer dropdown list of users with accounts

-* Need to change view state machine:
-    * From "header, ready, running, done, settings"
-    * To: "get user, header, ready, running, done, settings"
-    * Get user state will have two views: default with dropdown list and exception for new user.
-But state will not change.
-When user is selected state will change to header.